Room (novel): Plot summary

 The two are taken to a mental hospital, where they receive medical evaluations and a temporary home.
 Old Nick is found and faces numerous charges of abduction, rape, and child endangerment that will likely lead to 25 years to life in prison.
-While in the hospital, Ma is reunited with her family and begins to relearn how to interact with the larger world, while Jack, overwhelmed by new experiences and people, wants only to return to the safety of Room.
+While in the hospital, Ma is reunited with her family, learning that her parents have divorced and her brother now has a family of his own.
+Ma begins to relearn how to interact with the larger world, while Jack, overwhelmed by new experiences and people, wants only to return to the safety of Room.
+Ma's father rejects Jack because he was conceived by rape.
+Jack also learns that before he was born, Ma gave birth to a stillborn daughter.
 Meanwhile, the case has attracted much attention from the public and the mass media, making it even harder for Jack and Ma to start leading a normal life.
 After a television interview ends badly, Ma suffers a mental breakdown and attempts suicide.
 While Ma is in the hospital, Jack lives with his grandmother and her new partner.
 Without the security of his mother nearby, Jack becomes even more confused and frustrated by his surroundings, including his new extended family, who, while kind and loving, often do not understand how Jack's limited experience, particularly his concept of personal boundaries, impact his behavior.

 After Ma recovers, she and Jack move into an independent living residence, where they begin making plans for the future.
 Ma's growing independence conflicts with Jack's desire to keep her for himself, just as they used to be.
 At the same time, Jack himself is growing and changing as his world expands.
 Finally, Jack asks to visit Room.
 He and Ma return to the scene of their captivity, but Jack no longer feels any emotional attachment toward it and is able to say his goodbyes before he and Ma leave Room for the final time.